SwapnikKatkoori/espn-api/README.md

 # espn-api
-An unofficial espn "api" for Node.js that gets data by scraping the espn ff page.
+An unofficial espn "api" attempt for Node.js that gets data by scraping the espn ff page.
+Its not really usable at this point especially since the ESPN fantasy football website is always changing.
+Feel free to use any of the code in this if you are attempting to make your own web scraper for ESPN.

 # Install